sevenlabs-hq/carbon/examples/filtering/README.md

 # Carbon Pipeline Example

-This project demonstrates how to set up and run a Carbon pipeline that processes Solana transactions using the Pumpfun decoder.
-It utilizes the `HeliusWebsocket` as a data source to subscribe to Solana transactions and events.
-The example showcases how to decode Pumpfun instructions and implement a custom processor to handle specific events.
+This project demonstrates how to set up and run a Carbon pipeline and do filtering between datasources.

 ## Setup Instructions